Jade Unified Security Framework (USF)

 Unsolicited Commercial E-Mail (UCE), otherwise known as SPAM has been a costly problem for email users for a long time.
 Common forms include solicitations for buying products or services.
 Often these messages are phishing attempts to get users to reveal sensitive information and result in identity theft, and many times result in significant financial loss for users unaware of the criminal intent.
 Some contain dangerous payloads that can infect the computer or device of the recipient.

 We have a zero tolerance policy towards spam received (or sent) from our systems.
-Spam received through one of our many monitored accounts that can be confirmed by a human are fed into our SPAMPROC system.
-This system automatically analyzes the message headers to determine what the IP address of the submitting mail host was.
-It then immediately updates our DNS Blacklist (DNSBL) to include the confirmed spam relay host so that our MTA’s can immediately block any new messages passing through that route.
-A report is automatically generated (standard ARF format) and sent to the domain administrator indicated in the relevant WHOIS record for that address so that they can take appropriate action on their end.
+Our team confirms spam received through our monitored accounts and feeds it into our SPAMPROC system.
+This system actively analyzes message headers to identify the IP address of the submitting mail host.
+It then promptly updates our DNS Blocklist (DNSBL) to include the confirmed spam relay host, enabling our MTAs to block new messages from that route instantly.
+The system automatically generates a report in standard ARF format and sends it to the domain administrator listed in the relevant WHOIS record, allowing them to take appropriate action.

 Web Services